Cecilton, Maryland: Transportation

 The primary method of transportation to and from Cecilton is by road.
-Maryland Route 213 is the main north-south highway serving the town, following Bohemia Avenue through the center of the community.
-To the north, MD 213 connects Cecilton to Chesapeake City and Elkton, while heading south, it passes though Galena and Chestertown, among other communities.
-The other state highway serving Cecilton is Maryland Route 282, which follows Main Street on an east-west path through town.
+Maryland Route 213 is the main north–south highway serving the town, following Bohemia Avenue through the center of the community.
+To the north, MD 213 connects Cecilton to Chesapeake City and Elkton, while heading south, it passes through Galena and Chestertown, among other communities.
+The other state highway serving Cecilton is Maryland Route 282, which follows Main Street on an east–west path through town.
 MD 282 heads west to Crystal Beach, while to the east, it passes through Warwick before crossing into Delaware and becoming Delaware Route 299.

 Cecil Transit operates a Demand Response route twice a month between Cecilton and Middletown, Delaware, providing residents of southern Cecil County access to shopping and healthcare in Middletown.